First Time User? Enroll now.

 Information Specific to Men

-Data regarding the pathophysiology and management of hot flashes in men with prostate cancer are scant.
+Data are scant regarding the pathophysiology and management of hot flashes in men with prostate cancer.
 The rate of hot flashes in men receiving androgen deprivation therapy is approximately 75%.
-The limited data that exist suggest that hot flashes in men are related to changes in sex hormone levels that cause instability in the hypothalamic thermoregulatory center analogous to the proposed mechanism of hot flashes that occur in women.
+The limited data suggest that hot flashes in men are related to changes in sex hormone levels that cause instability in the hypothalamic thermoregulatory center.
+This is analogous to the proposed mechanism of hot flashes that occur in women.
 As in women with breast cancer, hot flashes impair the quality of life for men with prostate cancer who are receiving androgen deprivation therapy.
 The vasodilatory neuropeptide, calcitonin gene–related peptide, may be instrumental in the genesis of hot flashes.

 In a prespecified secondary analysis of a prostate cancer clinical trial, 93% of men receiving 12 months of androgen deprivation therapy experienced hot flashes.
 The hot flashes occurred at castrate levels of testosterone, and cessation of hot flashes preceded full recovery of testosterone in most men, with 99% of men reporting resolution of hot flashes.[Level of evidence: I]